This page is a planning hub. Use the linked state-specific pages when rule style, local authority, or records workflow differences matter.

 The national page should get you to the right lane, not keep you here forever.
 Once you need the real file path, local office, reserve-area risk, transfer rule, or state review wrinkle, move into the narrower page that matches the blocker instead of rereading the same overview.

-If the blocker is workflow rather than geography, go next to Failed Perc Test for Septic or Main septic cost calculator when the next question is really about records, permits, buyer timing, or inspection evidence.
+If the blocker is workflow rather than geography, go next to Failed Perc Test for Septic or Septic Replacement Area Guide when the next question is really about records, permits, buyer timing, or inspection evidence.

-If the blocker is state-specific, move from this overview into Connecticut Perc Test Cost and keep Georgia Perc Test Cost as the comparison page so the estimate and quote conversation stays tied to a real local workflow.
+If the blocker is state-specific, move from this overview into Georgia Perc Test Cost and keep Connecticut Perc Test Cost as the comparison page so the estimate and quote conversation stays tied to a real local workflow.

-Use the estimate with site uncertainty in view.
-If perc status is still unknown, the range should stay wide on purpose.
+Perc, soil-test, and site-evaluation language changes by state, so the state-specific page is the faster first move.
+Use the estimate after the local file and site path are clearer.
 The result is most useful when you carry the file, inspection, or site uncertainty from this page into the estimate instead of starting from a generic statewide average.

 State guides